openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/09/02

+ * All Colibri compute nodes math-colibri-c[01-24] and also math-colibri-i01 are not accessible.
+The large memory interactive node math-colibri-i02 works normally.

 ### 2022/08/18

 * NetCDF C and Fortran libraries rebuilt with the updated Intel compiler 2022.1.0. `module load intel` and `module load netcdf` will automatically select the latest versions.